Hot Wheels Let's Race

 Hot Wheels Let's Race is an American animated children's television series based on the Hot Wheels toy line by Mattel.
-It was released on Netflix on March 4, 2024.
+The first season was released on Netflix on March 4, 2024.
 The second season was released on September 9, 2024, and the third season was released on March 3, 2025.

 Premise

 Six young hopefuls at the Hot Wheels Ultimate Garage Racing Camp learn the skills they need to become the next generation of amazing racers.